micahdougall/advanced-object-oriented/coursework/README.md

 *** 8 more rows ***

+After printing the report and identifying the most valued product (according the calculated score) the program will offer the user the option to continue searching for products within the trie.
+Please use (y/n) to select and enter the product code to search.

 ### Optional arguments

 An *optional* additional argument, **V** can be supplied to run the program in verbose mode.
 This mode includes additional print outs: